pensjonatus/flash-fiction/blog/borderland.md

 ---
-title: 'Borderland'
+title: Borderland
 date: '2012-05-30'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 It was a cold day.
 Mike and his dog Barkley were out on a walk in the woods.